Schuyler Colfax: U.S. House of Representatives (1855–1869)

 In 1854, Colfax ran for Congress again, this time as nominee of the short-lived Indiana People's Party, an anti-slavery movement which formed to oppose the Kansas–Nebraska Act.
 Colfax won and was reelected six times, representing Indiana's 9th congressional district from March 4, 1855, to March 3, 1869.
 During his House service, Colfax became a member of the leadership as chairman of the Committee on Post Office and Post Roads, a post he held from 1859 to 1863.

 Know Nothing party affiliation

 In 1855, Colfax considered joining the Know Nothing Party because of the antislavery plank in its platform.
 He was chosen as a delegate to the party's June convention without his knowledge.
-He had mixed feelings about the party and later denied being a member.
-Although he agreed with many of its policies, he disapproved of its secrecy oath and citizenship test.
+Colfax had mixed feelings about the party and later denied being a member.
+He agreed with many of its policies, though disapproved of its secrecy oath and citizenship test.
 By the time of his 1856 campaign for re-election, the new Republican Party had become the main anti-slavery party, and Colfax became an early member.